Nice to have you here, the EIB Network on President's Day.

 I was working through my post-Thompson depression, him getting out of the race.

-And I got to thinking, with McCain's famous temper, what's going to happen when the very people he's been courting for years, the liberals and the media, turn on him.
+And I got to thinking, with McCain's famous temper, what's going to happen when the very people he's been courting for years, the liberals and the media, turn on him?

 That's about ready to happen.

-Well, you know what?
+You know what?

 It's already started.

-I I I have a story here in the stack.
+I have a story here in the stack.

-I uh didn't get to it today.
+I didn't get to it today.

 I mean, AP has a story where they had a bleep, something like 20 words in a McCain story, citing his temper and so forth.

-You just wait, Limbo.
+You just wait, Limbaugh.

 I got this under control.

-Kill 'em, not to worry.
+Kill him not to worry.

 Didn't have a chance to get to this today, but I'm all excited.